tep-infrastructure/vault-hole/readme.md

 ### Static IP

-A PiHole works best with a static IP address.
+A PiHole works best with a static IP address, but there seems to be several ways of doing that change from system to system.

+#### If `/etc/dhcpcd.conf` exists

 Append the following to `/etc/dhcpcd.conf`:

 ```bash
 interface eth0